deathau/cm-show-whitespace-obsidian/README.md

 [GitHub Sponsors](https://github.com/sponsors/deathau)

 # Version History
+## 0.3.1
+- Fix to prevent throwing an error when toggling off

 ## 0.3.0
 - Fixed the issue of being unable to toggle the plugin
 - Added a bunch of new settings (thanks to jjspace for providing these!)